Matteo Lane: Career

-As a singer, Lane performed in bars in Boystown before starting his comedy career circa 2011 at open mics in Chicago.
+As a singer, Lane performed in bars in Boystown before starting his comedy career in 2011 at open mics in Chicago.
 He moved to New York to work as a storyboard artist circa 2012.
 In an interview, Lane stated that it was "the most boring job in the world."
 He later quit the position to pursue comedy.
+His favorite performance venues in New York City are the Comedy Cellar, The Stand, and New York Comedy Club.

 After being featured in "New Faces" at the 2014 Just for Laughs festival, MTV invited Lane to appear on Guy Code.
+He was a commentator on Girl Code from 2015 to 2018.
 He was later in Joking Off and was cast in MTV's Ladylike along with Nicole Byer, Jade Catta-Preta, and Blair Socci.
 Lane was on a panel for a segment about Kim Davis on The Nightly Show with Larry Wilmore.
-In 2018, Lane represented Italy at "The Ethnic Show" at the Just For Laughs festival in Montreal.
-He is the host of the Snapchat comedy Ghost Hunt.
+In 2018, Lane represented Italy at "The Ethnic Show" at the Just for Laughs festival in Montreal.
+He was the host of the Snapchat comedy Ghost Hunt.

-Lane is an advocate for the gay community.
-He has been the victim of several homophobic incidents during his shows.
-On being an openly gay comedian, Lane reports, "I think it's slowly getting better but it's all such new territory in so many ways.
-I'm not saying they are not gay comics that have existed — I know these people exist”.
-He added that "I'm just saying this is the first time ever that gay, queer, male comedians are sort of on the spotlight that straight comedians are being seen in.
-So it's all kind of just new.
-It's all new and discovered and all new territory.
-I think it's exciting."

-His favorite performance venues in New York City are Comedy Cellar, The Stand, and New York Comedy Club.
 He is a co-star and creator of the IFC series Janice and Jeffrey.

-Lane and Emma Willmann are co-hosts of a queer-themed podcast, Inside the Closet.
+Lane and Emma Willmann were co-hosts of a queer-themed podcast, Inside the Closet which ended in February 2023.
 They are both also featured in Netflix's The Comedy Lineup.
 On May 1, 2018, Lane and Nico Tortorella were featured on a Nancy podcast.

+Lane announced that he will be releasing a cookbook in April 2025 called Your Pasta Sucks, a "Cookbook."

+Influences

+Lane has said his biggest influence in comedy is Joan Rivers.
+He said about her, "I didn't realize you could use comedy as kind of a weapon.
+It was so empowering to watch her on stage."
+He also said Ellen DeGeneres and Kathy Griffin were his influences.
+Lane's favorite singers are Mariah Carey, Patti LaBelle, Whitney Houston, Celine Dion, and Jennifer Hudson.

 Personal life

-On coming out, Lane stated in an interview that "I've spent my entire life feeling shame for being gay and once I came out of the closet, I realized that I'm proud to be gay."
-Lane's favorite singers are Mariah Carey, Patti LaBelle, Whitney Houston, Celine Dion, and Jennifer Hudson.
-He is a long-time friend of composer and pianist Henry Koperski, with whom he sometimes performs.